RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 ### Import from email

-You can just copy-paste License Key to import the license into the License Manager.
+You can just copy-paste the License Key to import the license into the License Manager.
 Please note that you need to copy-paste the full license text (not just license ID).
 The license text starts with “–” and ends with “==” characters.

 ![](images/license/email.png)